CloudLabsAI-Azure/azure-ai-agents-labs/lab-1.md

    ![](./media/ag36.png)

 ## Task 4: Install dependencies, create a virtual environment, and create an environment variables file

+In this task, you will install the required dependencies, set up a virtual environment, and create an environment variables file.
+This ensures a controlled development environment and securely manages configuration settings for your AI project.

 1. On your **Lab VM**, launch **Visual Studio Code**.

 1. Click on **File (1)**, then **Open Folder**.